gvwilson/sdxjs/src/layout-engine/index.md

 the number of lines determines the block's height and the length of the longest line determines its width.

-Rows and columns can have <span g="attribute">attributes</span> just as they can in real HTML, and each attribute must have a single value in quotes.
+Rows and columns can have [% g attribute %]attributes[% /g %] just as they can in real HTML, and each attribute must have a single value in quotes.
 Rows no longer take a fixed width: instead,